Mango Sticky Rice

 Tips for the Best Mango Sticky Rice

-✔️ Don’t skip the sauce – The thickened coconut drizzle ties everything together.
+✔️ Don’t skip the coconut sauce.
+It’s what ties everything together.

 How to Store Mango Sticky Rice